- Players and equipment

 - Any sky combination, even of the lowest sky tiles such as [6-1][6-1] or [6-5][6-5].

-A passport holder who has no unbeatable tiles, no set of sky tiles and no special combinations may lead a combination two or more equal earth tiles, and must expose his or her tiles on request.
+- A passport holder who has no unbeatable tiles, no set of sky tiles and no special combinations may lead a combination two or more equal earth tiles, and must expose his or her tiles on request to prove that this lead is legal.

 A player without a passport may lead a single tile face down, and optionally name a suit (earth or sky).
 The tile played is not revealed and does not have to belong to the named suit.
 This face down tile can be beaten by any single tile of the named suit, or by any single tile at all if no suit was named.